rmcgrath050/Learning-Journal/Module 3 - Programming and Scripting Essentials/Topic3/Lecture.md

   ### Numeric operations
 - floor - divides and rounds to nearest round number
 - Exponentiation - a to the power of b eg 10 ** 3 = 1000

+### String Operations
+- text.strip - strips whitespace
+- replace ( what we want to replace, what we want to replace to)
+- : conditional statements needs this after condition expectation
+- For loops used for lists and dictionaires , steps though items
 -